EDI for Third Party Logistics (3PL) Transactions Guide

 EDI 946 - Delivery Information Message

 A delivery information message, meaning that it can be used by a receiving location to inform that a transfer shipment has been received.

 EDI 997 - Functional Acknowledgement

 A functional acknowledgment notifies the sender that their document arrived and has been processed.

 Why Cleo Integration Cloud for 3PLs?

 Cleo Integration Cloud lets companies modernize their integration, onboard trading partners and customers quickly, and provide real-time business insights to deliver true value.
-EDI has been around for a while now, but it’s the logistics companies that are taking advantage of a Cleo Integration Cloud’s centralized and modern platform that are finding new kinds of revenue and greater success.
+EDI tools have been around for a while now, but it’s the logistics companies that are taking advantage of Cleo Integration Cloud’s centralized and modern platform that are finding new kinds of revenue and greater success.

 Logistics companies must be able to connect with their 3PLs and know that their order process is fully automated.
-From there, EDI on a centralized integration platform will deliver every EDI transaction needed, from advanced shipping notices to purchase orders and acknowledgements.
-Logistics companies have it difficult enough managing all of their customers needs.
+From there, EDI on a centralized integration platform will deliver every EDI transaction needed, from advanced shipping notices to purchase orders and acknowledgments.
+Logistics companies have it difficult enough to manage all of their customer's needs.
 But with a trusted partner by their side who can deliver modernized EDI, logistics companies can far outgrow their competition.